wp-plugins/yith-woocommerce-product-vendors/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html/

-YITH WooCommerce Multi Vendor is a plugin developed to switch your WooCommerce website into a platform hosting more than one shop, like a marketplace.
+YITH WooCommerce Multi Vendor is a plugin developed to switch your website into a platform hosting more than one shop, like a multivendor marketplace.

 == Description ==